martinsumner/leveled/docs/ANTI_ENTROPY.md

 # Anti-Entropy

 Leveled is primarily designed to be a backend for Riak, and Riak has a number of anti-entropy mechanisms for comparing database state within and across clusters.
-As part of the ongoing community work to build improvements into Riak going forward, some features have been added directly to Leveled to directly test some potential enhancements to anti-entropy.
+As part of the ongoing community work to build improvements into a new pure open-source release of Riak, some features have been added directly to Leveled to directly test some potential enhancements to anti-entropy.
 These features are concerned with:

 - Allowing for the database state within in a Leveled store or stores to be compared with an other store or stores which should have the same data;

 - Allowing for quicker checking that recent changes to one store or stores have also been received by another store or stores that should be receiving the same changes.

-The aim is to use these backend capabilities to allow for a Riak anti-entropy mechanism with the following features:
+The aim is to use these as new backend capabilities, combined with new coverage FSM query behaviour, to allow for new Riak anti-entropy mechanisms with the following features:

 - Comparison can be made between clusters with different ring-sizes - comparison is not coupled to partitioning.